spapas/spapas.github.io/content/async-tasks-with-django-rq.rst

-Although RQ and frieds are really easy to use (and have nice documentation) I wasn't able to find a *complete* example of using it with django, so I've implemented one (found at https://github.com/spapas/django-test-rq) mainly for my own testing purposes.
+Although RQ and frieds are really easy to use (and have nice documentation) I wasn't able to find a *complete* example of using it with django, so I've implemented one (found at https://github.com/spapas/django-test-rq -- since I've updated this project a bit with new stuff, please checkout tag django-test-rq-simple ``git checkout django-test-rq-simple``) mainly for my own testing purposes.
 To help others that want to also use RQ in their project but don't know from where to start, I'll present it in the following paragraphs, along with some comments on how to actually use RQ in your production environment.